sgerlach/mcp-get/README.md

 ### Option 1: Manual Package List Addition

-If you want to maintain your own NPM package:
+If you want to maintain your own package:

 1. **Create Your MCP Server**:
    - Develop your MCP server according to the [MCP protocol specifications](https://modelcontextprotocol.io)
-   - Publish it as an NPM package
+   - Publish it as either an NPM package (installable via npm) or a Python package (installable via uvx)

 2. **Add to Package List**: Add your server to `packages/package-list.json`:
     ```json